 IG, on the other hand, offer basic types of account.
 Standard and Professional.
-This review is only focused on the Standard as Professional has restrictive requirements for eligibility such as minimum $2.5million in net assets.
+This review is only focused on the Standard as Professional has restrictive requirements for eligibility such as a minimum $2.5million in net assets.

 The standard account offers the following

 The ability to use leverage is important when it comes to trade.
 Currency prices typically only change incrementally on a day-to-day basis, which can make it difficult to make a significant profit.
 The ability to use leverage to trade a large number of assets will allow you to greatly amplify your profits and therefore make trading forex worthwhile.

 As leverage means taking on debt, it is important to understand the risks with high leverage and speculative trading and therefore be responsible when you trade.
-If you have done your research and tested your trading strategies and am confident in positive outcomes, then leverage is a very useful took.
+If you have done your research and tested your trading strategies and am confident in positive outcomes, then leverage is a very useful tool.

 Leverage with easyMarkets will vary depending on which regulator applies to your region and which trading platform you are using.
 Retail clients in the UK and Europe will find they have more restrictive leverage than clients in the UK and Europe.

 easyMarkets is regulated by CySEC or the Cyprus Securities Exchange Commission in the UK and Europe.
 Retail clients can trade with a maximum leverage of 30:1.

 If your trading portfolio exceeds €500,000 and you have averaged at least 10 trades for each quarter over the previous 12 months, then you can apply for a professional-client account.
 A professional account means you will have more generous leverage.

 If you are an easyMarkets client from outside the UK or Europe, then easyMarkets apply protections in according with ASIC regulations requirements, which is the Australian Securities and Investments Commission or the Financial Services Authority of Seychelles (FSA)

 The below table summarises the leverage for each region for easyMarkets